syncwerk/syncwerk-server-installer/README.md

 ### Where can I submit bugs or add suggestions?
-Contact me at alexander.jackson@seafile.de or create an [Issue](https://github.com/SeafileDE/seafile-server-community_debian-jessie-amd64/issues/new) on Github.
+Please create an issue on Github.
 Or just reply in the [corresponding forum thread](https://forum.seafile-server.org/t/howto-seafile-server-community-edition-on-debian-jessie-amd64/1464).